Questions & Answers

 The size of the buffer memory is fixed and depends on the port count:

-- Can you provide some example figures on FPGA resource usage for a three (plus the management) port implementation of FRS-Core?
+- Can you provide some example figures on FPGA resource usage for a four (plus the management) port implementation of FRS-Core?

 Here’s as an example report for 5-port FRS with FRTC: